Things to do in the Yucatán Peninsula

 Biodegradable Bug Spray

-10 Best things to do in Yucatán Peninsula:
+10 Best things to do in the Yucatán Peninsula:

 Visit the Mayan Ruins

 The Mayan culture is definitely fascinating!
-Once we are in Mexico we definitely should visit some of the Mayan ruins and learn about the Mayas.
+Once we are in Mexico we definitely should visit some of the Mayan ruins and learn about the Mayans.

 I’ve taken the Chichen Itza + Cenote Maya and the Coba + Maya Encounter tours with Alltournative.
-They are extremely well organised, the guides know a lot about the Mayas, and the company do a beautiful work with the local communities.
+They are extremely well organised, the guides know a lot about the Mayans, and the company does a beautiful work with the local communities.